Lauer,

 Psychology, in and of itself, Berthoff argues, does not care to get at the

-, particularly where information-processing
+complexities of meaning-making, particularly where information-processing

 theories reign.
 She invokes Susanne K. Langer’s work as a few among many